 IT User Policy

 Violations of this policy may result in suspension of privileges and/or other disciplinary action as set out in the catalog and employment and faculty manuals.
-If you have questions or require clarification about any of the provisions of this policy, please contact the Director of Information Technology.
+If you have questions or require clarification about any of the provisions of this policy, please contact the Director of Information Systems.

-B. Other Campus Resources
+Campus Computer Resources